I spent a total of 2 years working as a travel agent.

 Not as many perks as you think

-Aside from flying to Melbourne twice a year for conferences, I got a grand total of 2 international trips.
-Not all that many.
+Aside from flying to Melbourne twice a year for conferences, I got a grand total of 2 international trips in my 2 year career, which is not all that many, really.
 Also, these trips sometimes consist of a lot of hotel inspections so you don’t get a lot of free time to explore, it’s not all fun and games.

 I actually won a third trip which would have taken me to Dubai for 4 days, but I was denied it because my store was understaffed.
 Why I had to suffer for that, I’m not sure.
 This was my breaking point and within a month I’d walked out the door.